vatsalgp099/Java-REST-API/README.md

 ## Task to be achieved:
 - GET servers: Should return all the servers if no parameters are passed.
 When server id is passed as a parameter - return a single server or 404 if there's no such server.
-- PUT a server: The server object is passed as a json-encoded message body.
+- PUT a server: The server object is passed as a JSON-encoded message body.
 - DELETE a server: The parameter is the server ID
 - GET(find) server by name.
 The parameter is a string.
 Must check if a server name contains this string and return one or more servers found.
 Return 40 if nothing is found.

 ## Database

-"Server" objects should be stored in MongoDB database.
+"Server" objects should be stored in the MongoDB database.

 *Postman is used for API testing*